matiasracedo/hotelmainumby/README.md

 **gatsby-config.js: plugins**

-- Uncomment and configure `gatsby-plugin-google-analytics` with your own `trackingId` and `cookieDomain`
+- Configure `gatsby-plugin-google-gtag` with your own `trackingId`, or comment.
 - Rebrand your manifest in `gatsby-plugin-manifest` as mentioned above.

 ## Content